Epidemiology Study of Malaria Transmission Intensity in Sub-Saharan Africa

 Inclusion Criteria:

-• Subjects' whose parent(s)/Legally Acceptable Representative(s) [LAR(s)], in the opinion of the investigator, can and will comply with the requirements of the protocol.
+• Participants whose parent(s)/Legally Acceptable Representative(s) [LAR(s)], in the opinion of the investigator, could and would comply with the requirements of the protocol.

-• A male or female 6 months to <10 years of age at the time of survey.
+• A male or female aged 6 months to under 10 years at the time of the survey.

 Exclusion Criteria:

-• Current active participation in any trial involving administration of an investigational malaria vaccine or malaria drug.
+• Had current active participation in any trial involving administration of an investigational malaria vaccine or malaria drug.

 Study Plan